Coralesoft/GridLex/README.md

 # GridLex

 GridLex is a lightning-fast word search tool designed for grids of letters.
-With its powerful Depth-First Search (DFS) algorithm and Trie-based word lookup, GridLex efficiently hunts down valid words in any direction—up, down, sideways, or diagonal.
+With its powerful Depth-First Search (DFS) algorithm and Trie-based word lookup, GridLex efficiently hunts down valid words in any direction up, down, sideways, or diagonal.
 Perfect for word puzzle enthusiasts, game developers, or anyone working with word grids.

 ## Details